potatoeggy/eifueo/docs/chw3mz.md

 !!! example
     By 1914, only ~6 000 km of rail was laid in China while the US had laid ~225 000 km.

-Additionally, the population boom meant that demand for food increased but outdated agricultural practices and technologies could not keep up, resulting in famine.
+Additionally, the population boom meant that demand for food increased, but outdated agricultural practices and technologies could not keep up, resulting in famine.

 ### Tradition and class structure
 **— Long-term structural social**